-- Is an eligible organization

-- Is eligible to submit directly to CNCS

-- Submits an application by the submission deadline
+- Is an eligible Indian Tribe or tribal organization - Is eligible to submit directly to CNCS - Submits an application by the submission deadline.

 Reviewing for eligibility is intended to ensure that only those applications that are eligible for award are further reviewed.
 However, a determination of eligibility can take place at any point during the application review and selection process.
 Applicants that are determined to be non-compliant and ineligible will not receive an award.